vuejs/apollo/packages/docs/data/typescript.md

 ### Configuration

-Create a `codegen.ts` file at the root of your project:
+Create `codegen.ts` at the root of your project:

 ```ts twoslash
 import type { CodegenConfig } from '@graphql-codegen/cli'